skitterm/react-native-demo/README.md

 * In Finder, navigate to <code>(project root folder)/iOS</code> and open <code>MapTour.xcodeproj</code> (will launch XCode)
 * In XCode, click Run
 * The project will build and the emulator will launch with the app installed
+* To run on a device, see <a href="https://facebook.github.io/react-native/docs/running-on-device-ios.html">this page</a>

 ####Android
 * Open a terminal, navigate to root of project, run <code>npm install</code>